Evolution of Massive Main-sequence Stars in Rapid Population Synthesis. I. Framework and Implementation: Discussion

 \section{Discussion}

 The HR diagrams in Figure \ref{fig:HRdiagram} illustrate the differences in stellar tracks for single stars under different MS evolution frameworks.
 For stars with $M_\mathrm{ZAMS}>100 \; M_\odot$, stellar tracks appear irregular, but it is important to note that the radius prescription still relies on the underlying \citet{Hurley2000} formalism, which itself is based on fits to stellar models only up to 50 $M_\odot$ \citep{Pols1998}.
 For higher initial masses, the tracks represent extrapolations that may not accurately capture the evolution.
 This issue is reflected in the predicted stellar radii, shown in Figure \ref{fig:RadialEvolutionComparison}.
-The \citet{Hurley2000} models significantly overestimate the radius of mass-losing stars compared to detailed \textsc{Posydon} models, particularly near the end of the MS. Our framework mitigates this issue by scaling the radius based on surface helium abundance once the CNO-processed core is exposed.
-This improvement is particularly relevant for modeling the mass transfer in close binaries, where the stellar radius critically determines when Roche-lobe overflow occurs.
+The \citet{Hurley2000} models significantly overestimate the maximum radius of stripped massive stars compared to detailed \textsc{Posydon} models.
+Our framework mitigates this issue by scaling the radius based on surface helium abundance once the CNO-processed core is exposed.
+Developing a radius prescription that is fully consistent with the internal evolution in the \texttt{BRCEK} framework is ongoing work.
+The radius evolution is particularly relevant for modeling the mass transfer in close binaries, where it critically determines when Roche-lobe overflow occurs.

+The stellar models underlying the \citet{Shikauchi2024}, \citet{Pols1998}, and POSYDON grids adopt different treatments of convective boundary mixing.
+This then affects stellar parameters and differences between the models are expected.
+The strength of our framework lies in parametrization, which is not tied to a specific \textsc{Mesa} model.
+The framework defines a functional description of the convective core evolution under mass change, while the numerical coefficients encode the calibration to a given set of stellar models.
+In principle, the same parametrization could be recalibrated using stellar tracks with different assumptions.
+We leave the exploration of sensitivity to different mixing prescriptions for future studies.